calmm-js/karet/README.md

 ### <a name="fromClass"></a> [≡](#contents) [`fromClass(Component)`](#fromClass "fromClass: Component props -> Component (Observable props)")

-`fromClass` allows one the lift a React component.
+`fromClass` allows one to lift a React component.

 For example: